Help meet your energy goals with paybacks in as little as 3 Years with 3M™ Window Films.

 Films help improve tenant comfort, reduce hot spots and increase window safety in buildings.
 To schedule an audit for your building today click here

 How Do Films Save Energy

 A window film is designed to save energy in much the same manner as a window.
 In fact, window films are certified by the NFRC (National Fenestration Rating Council), the same organization that certifies the performance values of a window.
 Window and window films have 3 key specifications that correlate to the amount of energy that a building uses, Visible Light Transmission (VLT), Solar Heat Gain Coefficient (SHGC) and U value.
-3M™ Window Films are designed to upgrade the existing windows at a fraction of the cost of replacing the windows, by helping to reducing the SHGC & U value of the installed window.
+3M™ Window Films are designed to upgrade the existing windows at a fraction of the cost of replacing the windows, by helping to reduce the SHGC & U value of the installed window.

 The SHGC measures the amount of solar radiation that passes through the window.
 An SHGC of 1.0 would suggest 100% of the solar radiation comes into the building, and an SHGC of 0.25 would suggest that 25% of the solar radiation comes into the building.
 Nearly half of all the energy that comes from the sun is visible light, so while lower SHGC’s may reduce the amount of solar energy entering the building, there is a trade-off between the darkness of the window and the SHGC.
 It is important to note that Low E windows are often thought of as high performance, but by definition, a Low E window is intended to reduce the U value.
 If you have a Low E window, this does not necessarily mean you have a low SHGC window.